dvrpc/ipd/docs/index.md

 This section generates a handful of other deliverables, including:

-- Counts by indicator
+a.
+Counts by indicator
-- Breaks by indicator
+b.
+Breaks by indicator
-- Summary by indicator
+c.
+Summary by indicator
-- County means by indicator
+d.
+County means by indicator

 Replace `-99999` with `0` for numeric columns to avoid distorting summary statistics.
 <br>